Asthasingh222/Bridgelabz_2384200041/README.md

 13. Checked Exceptions

 Date:31-01-25:
-Introduce a few common built-in functions - Random, Math
+- Introduce a few common built-in functions - Random, Math
-Introduce Date and time are essential in many applications.
+- Introduce Date and time are essential in many applications.
-From showing the current date on a website to scheduling events.
+- From showing the current date on a website to scheduling events.
-Procedural vs Object-oriented Programming Language
+- Procedural vs Object-oriented Programming Language
-Class and Object
+- Class and Object

 Date:02-02-25:
 - C# Constructors,
 - Instance vs. Class Variables,
 - Access Modifiers Concepts

+Date:04-02-25:
+- this
+- static
+- sealed
+- is operator